 The nominative fair use defense applies only if the defendant "does not attempt to capitalize on consumer confusion or to appropriate the cachet of one product for a different one."
-Horphag Research Ltd. v.
+Horphag Rsch.
+Ltd. v.
 Pellegrini, 337 F.3d 1036, 1041 (9th Cir.
-2003) (finding nominative fair use defense unavailable to defendant who failed to show that defendant's use of plaintiff's trademark did not suggest sponsorship or endorsement by trademark holder of defendant's product) (citing New Kids on the Block v.
-News America Publ'g, Inc., 971 F.2d 302, 306 (9th Cir.
+2003) (finding nominative fair use defense unavailable where record showed that defendant's use of plaintiff's trademark suggested sponsorship or endorsement by trademark holder of defendant's product) (citing New Kids on the Block v.
+News Am.
+Pub., Inc., 971 F.2d 302, 306 (9th Cir.
 1992)); see also Brother Records, Inc. v.
 Jardine, 318 F.3d 900, 905-08 (9th Cir.
-2003) (discussing cases and application of nominative and classic fair use defenses, and finding neither available because defendant's use of trademark was not in primary descriptive sense, but instead suggested sponsorship or endorsement by trademark holder); Cairns, 292 F.3d at 1151 ("The nominative fair use analysis is appropriate where a defendant has used the plaintiff's mark to describe the plaintiff's product, even if the defendant's ultimate goal is to describe his own product." (footnote omitted)).
-The nominative fair use defense is unavailable if the marks are not identical.
-See VIP Products v.
-Jack Daniel's Properties, Inc., 953 F.3d 1170, 1174 (9th Cir.
-2020).
+2003) (discussing cases and application of nominative and classic fair use defenses, and finding neither available because defendant's use of trademark was not in primary descriptive sense, but instead suggested sponsorship or endorsement by trademark holder); Cairns, 292 F.3d at 1151 ("The nominative fair use analysis is appropriate where a defendant has used the plaintiff's mark to describe the plaintiff's product, even if the defendant's ultimate goal is to describe his own product." (emphasis omitted)).

-For application of fair use defense in trade dress cases or for application of First Amendment doctrines as a "fair use," see Comment to Instruction 15.24 (Defenses-"Classic" Fair Use).
+For application of fair use defense in trade dress cases or for application of First Amendment doctrines as a "fair use," see Comment to Instruction 15.24 (Defenses-"Classic" Fair Use (15 U.S.C. § 1115(b)(4))).